On optimal designs using topology optimization for flow through porous media applications: OPTIMAL LAYOUTS FOR A 3D AXISYMMETRIC PROBLEM

 \subsection{Numerical designs using TopOpt}

+To validate the \emph{single material interface} assumption, we obtained a numerical solution for the design problem.
+Again, the primal analysis as well as the optimization procedure are solved numerically.
+We enforced the underlying radial symmetry into the primal analysis by using two-dimensional triangular axisymmetric finite elements.
 Figure \ref{2D_Axisymmetric} shows the numerical optimal material layouts from \textsf{TopOpt} using the input parameters given in Table \ref{Fig:TO_porous_sphere_BVP_parameters}.
-We have invoked axisymmetry in the primal analysis.
 Similar to the 2D axisymmetric analysis (\S\ref{Sec:S6_Porous_AxiSym_2D}) and in agreement with the analytical solution, the high-permeability material (represented by `red') is placed near the inner boundary while the low-permeability material (represented by `blue') is placed near the outer boundary.
 This numerical solution also justifies the use of the single interface assumption in obtaining the analytical solution.